ctsai-1/wheelchair-design-platform/README.md

-# A rocket Wheelchair
+# A Noisy Wheelchair

-by Dario Samira and Chung

 by Dario, Samira and Chung
+sdf
 Wheelchair Design Platform is a repository that contains some resources to help designers and developers speak the same language, and work together towards addressing relevant challenges for wheelchair users.
 It is a collection of